robertoostenveld/arduino/esp8266_artnet_dmx512/README.md

  - connect the green leg of the LED over the 220 Ohm resistor to GPIO05/D1
  - connect the red   leg of the LED over the 220 Ohm resistor to GPIO04/D2

+# SPIFFS for static files

+Please note that you should not only write the firmware to the ESP8266 module, but also the static content for the web interface.
+The html, css and javascript files located in the data directory should be written to the SPIFS filesystem on the ESP8266.
+See for example http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html and https://www.instructables.com/id/Using-ESP8266-SPIFFS for instructions.
+You will get a "file not found" error if the firmware cannot access the data files.